FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 ## Next steps

 This is just an example application but there is certainly more to be explored.
-For instance, perhaps try storing the access token as a cookie rather than in a ExpressJS session.
+For instance, perhaps try storing the access token as a cookie rather than in an ExpressJS session.
 Feel free to browse our documentation and tinker with this application as you see fit!

 ## Conclusion